Florida House approves Republican measure to ban abortion after 15 weeks

 Antiabortion advocates say they’re thrilled to see the bill moving so swiftly through the legislature.

-“We do have a late-term abortion issue in Florida, and this bill addresses that issue, This is a step in the right direction,” said John Stemberger, president of the Florida Family Policy Council, an antiabortion advocacy group.
+“We do have a late-term abortion issue in Florida, and this bill addresses that issue.
+This is a step in the right direction,” said John Stemberger, president of the Florida Family Policy Council, an antiabortion advocacy group.
 Eventually, he added, he hopes to see abortion banned outright in Florida.

 A 15-week ban in Florida will be “devastating” for low-income patients across the region, who can’t afford to fly to another state for care, said Samantha Deans, associate medical director for Planned Parenthood of South, East and North Florida.
 Patients seeking later-term abortions in Florida and surrounding states will likely have to travel to North Carolina, Deans said — and even those clinics may soon be subject to similar legislation.